MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ## Questions about the validation process

-In the following, you can read about how submissions are handled and validated and learn how to address the most common scenarios.
+In the following, you can read about how submissions are handled and learn how to address the most common scenarios.

 ### Against which releases are my apps validated?